aloy99/what2pack/README.md

 And a router that can show corresponding presenters according to different URL.

 ## Third party components:
 Location finder: https://maps.googleapis.com/maps/api/js?key=
 Ant Design: https://ant.design/
 DatePicker, Button, Input, Icon, Popconfirm, Notification

-## Note:
-Because we are using Vite,
-1. all the extensions for js files should be .jsx instead of .js.
-2. When using React you need a React import everywhere you use JSX (e.g. Views): import React from "react";